vinhngo1907/henry-technical-test/README.md

 IMPORTER_URL={PRODUCTION_IMPORTER_URL}
 CLIENT_URL={PRODUCTION_CLIENT_URL}
 ```
-3. The files should NEVER been committed to source control, because it contains sensitive information.
+4. The files should NEVER been committed to source control, because it contains sensitive information.

-4. Render will automatically build and deploy when there is an update from GitHub.
+5. Render will automatically build and deploy when there is an update from GitHub.

-### CI/CD Setup
+**3. CI/CD Setup**
 The project uses **Render** (for backend) and **Netlify** (for frontend) for CI/CD and deployment.

 - Backend is automatically deployed to [Render](https://render.com) when changes are pushed to the `main` branch in the `/transaction-service /importer-service` directory.